stevenMouret/web-accessibility-guidelines/README.md

 author: Steven Mouret
 email: steven.mouret+github@gmail.fr
 ```

+## File structure

+### Layout
+For the moment only two layout, one for the home and other for the documentation pages.
+Your data are in the folder _doc.

+### Index
+The home page display the main sections.
+To customize the main sections navigation, you can change the YAML front matter block at the top of index.md.
+This menu give access to the main sections, you need to create one page by section at the root of _doc folder.

+### Section
+Each section must be configured to access the children's sections.
+You can change the YAML front matter block at the top of each file.
+A new folder must be created for each sub section.

 ## Author and licence
 This Jekyll theme is created by [Steven Mouret](https://twitter.com/stevenmouret) and is 100% free under the [Creative Commons Attribution 3.0 License (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)